srvmsr/realword/README.md

 3. [Webhookrelay Tokens](https://my.webhookrelay.com/) Used to connect Jenkins to track Github changes.
       Signup and create a pair of token from https://my.webhookrelay.com/tokens
+4. Git credentials
+5. Dockerhub Credentials

-## Installing your Minikube instance using ansible
+## Installing your Minikube instance using ansible (ignore if you already have minikube running)
 [Run minikube installtion ](ansible/install.sh)

 ***Change the inventory file if not on localhost***